beurdouche/explainers/waict-explainer.md

 - **Hosting Compromises**: Attackers or misconfigurations can serve altered code.

 ### User Trust
-Users **expect** they receive authentic code, consistent across all users, but the ecosystem does not have this property.
-This is particularly vital for end-to-end encryption: the page’s integrity is part of the security chain.
+Users **expect** that they receive authentic code, consistent across all users, but the ecosystem does not have this property.
+This is particularly vital for end-to-end encryption: page integrity is part of the chain of trust.

-### Extensions & Explicit Consent
+### Extensions
 Currently, only specialized browser extensions (like CodeVerify) can provide stronger assurances.
 But extensions require extra user steps, limiting adoption.
 Our approach makes these protections native and more widely available.

 ---